UC-MACSS/persp-analysis/students/amos_tyler/Tamos_final_exam.md

 _Non-representative: Strong_

 This study used data from Airbnb listings in five major US cities, with varied levels of Airbnb markets and in diverse geographic regions.
 (Edelman et al. 2017, 4) In the case of hosts holding more than one property, properties were selected at random.
 Regardless of some accessibility concerns, the researchers took reasonable measures to ensure their sample was representative of the population of interest (black and white renters on Airbnb).
-Keeping in mind that the researchers explicity limit their frame to African Americans and Caucasians, we can say that the sample is most likely strongly representative of the Airbnb ecosystem in the cities sampled.
+Keeping in mind that the researchers explicitly limit their frame to African Americans and Caucasians, we can say that the sample is most likely strongly representative of the Airbnb ecosystem in the cities sampled.

 _Drifting and Algorithmically Confounding: Unclear_